Back in Time for Murder

 1410-1428

-This teenage peasant warrior led the French army to expel the British from France - all while disguised as a male soldier.
+This teenage peasant warrior, disguised as a male soldier, led the French army to expel the British from France.
 Jenn believed that benevolent voices in her head instructed her how to lead her troops.
-However, historians believed she might have suffered from schizophrenia among other types of neurological disorders.
+However, historians believed she might have suffered from schizophrenia, among other types of neurological disorders.
 Jenn had an infamous temper and was entirely intolerant of ill behavior from the men in her army.
 Alas, Jenn met her doom when she was burned at the stake after being sentenced to die for posing as a man.

-Suggested Attire: 15th Century warrior gown.
-Metallic shoulder armor, a large cross on the chest of the costume.
-Large, toy sword and extremely short, brown wig.
+Suggested Attire: A 15th-century warrior gown, metallic shoulder armor, and a large cross on the chest of the costume.
+A large toy sword and an extremely short brown wig.
 Alternatively, wear a chainmail headdress.

 GENSIS KAHN